ricsalvares/ie_statement/README.md

 By running `rails server` and accessing `http://localhost:3000/` you'll be able to check the application on your browser.
 To login you can use the sample created user (password: `12341234`, email: `test@test.mail.com`)

-The project uses rubocop to ensure a pattern of code.
-To check it you can run rubocop (no offense should be displayed)
+The project uses rubocop to ensure a code standard.
+To check it you can run `rubocop` (no offense should be displayed).
+Still related to quality, the gem `simplecov` takes place to ensure a high level of coverage for specs, it can be checked by running `open coverage/index.html` AFTER running all the specs.

 To run the automated test you might need to run `bundle exec rspec`, I quite sure `bundle exec` is required due to [this](https://github.com/ricsalvares/ie_statement/blob/main/Gemfile#L56) definition on the gem file.